Inside The HCBS-ACT Project

 An Extended Deadline

-This rule went into effect on March 17, 2014 with an original deadline of March 17, 2019 for entities to carry out the requirements and for states to demonstrate compliance with its regulations.
-In May 2017, a three year extension was issued by CMS, so that the new compliance deadline is March 17, 2022.
+This rule went into effect on March 17, 2014 with an original deadline of March 17, 2019 for entities to carry out the requirements and for states to demonstrate compliance.
+In May 2017, the compliance deadline was extended to March 17, 2022.
+Then in July 2020 the deadline was extended again to March 17, 2023.

 HCBS Advocacy Coalition: 3-Part Toolkit